 Later in life, I started studying social interaction.
-I figured out the secrets behind why we get ignored.
+This helped me figure out the reasons why people ignored me.
 Today, thousands of people take my courses on social skills.

 Here’s what my journey taught me about being ignored:

-Mistake no 1: You’re quiet or don’t know what to say
+1. You might be quiet or not know what to say

 Here’s the problem with being quiet: People usually don’t understand that you’re quiet because you’re shy or don’t know what to say (or because you’re an overthinker, like me)

 Instead, they think that you’re quiet because you don’t want to talk to them.
 So, they think they’ll do you a service by leaving you alone.